28 days. That’s the average length of the hiring process. Or your typical time-to-hire.

 9. Collaborate and partner with hiring managers

-To reduce time to hire, get more people involved in the hiring process with calendar availability being shared.
+To reduce hiring time, get more people involved in the hiring process with calendar availability being shared.
 Embracing team-based recruitment implies that, depending on their availability, colleagues might take on responsibility for specific aspects of the process.
 This way, you can also eliminate a bunch of hiring biases and save a lot of time hiring if the processes are well integrated.

 With the rise of hybrid recruiting, candidates do not want to go through lengthy and laborious application processes.
 Candidates bank on recruiters to go through their resumes and limit the remaining fields to pertinent, application-related information that isn't included in their CVs.
 When it comes to application forms, they also tend to aim for flexibility to fill their applications via mobile phones.

 Time to hire is among the top recruitment metrics to track for organizations that are losing productivity and revenue for every day a position remains open.
-A smart choice would be to generate a steady stream of qualified candidate referrals with the help of an ideal recruiting software, further reducing the requirement for cold calls.
+A smart choice would be to generate a steady stream of qualified candidate referrals with the help of an ideal recruiting software, further incorporating the understanding of best time to cold call in your recruitment strategy.
 It helps you to assess a candidate's cultural fit long before the first interview process.

 Now that you know how to reduce time to hire, check out peopleHum's integrated recruitment software that assists employers in keeping track of candidates at various phases of the process, with a modern applicant tracking system (ATS) and much more.
 We streamline the entire, end-to-end recruiting process.
 Come have a look at our free demo to optimize the recruitment process and enhance the candidate experience.